asustevenma/Python_Practice/README.md

 # Python_Practice

 ## User defined function
-This practice is talking about how to write a user-defined function.
-Here I build a Pearson correlation function for practing because Pearson correlation is a basic calculation for user-based recommendation system.
+This practice is writing a user-defined function.
+Here a Pearson correlation function is defined.
+Pearson correlation is a basic calculation for user-based recommendation system.

 Define a function called pearsonD.
 * The function takes two dictionary parameters and return the Pearson Correlation